akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlogPart1.md

 height of two different shrub species.
 The task of the neural network will be to, given some shrub leave size, and some shrub height, to predict the shrub species.
 In this example the leave size and shrub height are the input features, and will be the neural networks input.
 The shrub species is what the neural network has to predict, and will be the neural networks output.
-In our example we will have 2 target classes: Hazel Shrub and Alder Buckthorn Shrub.
+In our example we will have 2 shrub species: Hazel Shrub and Alder Buckthorn Shrub.
-We only have 2 classes here so the task is called a **binary classifcation**, because our neural network needs to be able to predict one of these two classes given the input data.
+Because our neural network has to be able to predict one of two different things, we have whats called 2 output **classes**, and this task is called a **binary classification**.
+So this is what we want:

+picture

 Note that for all these examples we already know the shrub species.
 Our goal was to make our neural network predict exactly this, so why do we look